Finite-Size Spectral Signatures of Order by Quantum Disorder: A Perspective from Anderson's Tower of States

 {\it{Beyond the Lieb-Mattis model.}}--- To account for ObQD, it is thus necessary to go beyond the LM projection by breaking the emergent \uone{} symmetry and restoring the discrete symmetries of the full Hamiltonian~\cite{Zhang2002}.
 Such corrections can in principle be derived via second-order perturbation theory starting from the isotropic LM limit~\cite{Zhang2002}, however such calculations are challenging for Hamiltonians without continuous spin-rotation symmetry~\cite{Liviotti2002}.

 We therefore take a simpler alternative route: we introduce the \uone{} breaking term phenomenologically, inspired by spin-wave theory.
-In LSWT, the term that restores the discrete symmetries is the spin-wave ZPE, of the form $-\g\cos(4\phi)$~\cite{Khatua2024}, where $\phi$ is the moment orientation of the ferromagnetic ground states relative to $\vhat{x}$ and the parameter $\g$ is the ObQD energy scale.
+In LSWT, the term that restores the discrete symmetries is the spin-wave ZPE which, at the leading order, is $-\g\cos(4\phi)$~\cite{Khatua2024}, where $\phi$ is the moment orientation of the ferromagnetic ground states relative to $\vhat{x}$ and the parameter $\g$ is the ObQD energy scale.
 We thus promote this ZPE to an operator~\cite{SM}

-where $S_{\rm tot}^{\pm}$ are the raising and lowering operators in the $\cramped{S_{\rm tot} = \frac{N}{2}}$ space and the denominator accounts for the length of $\vec{S}_{\rm tot}$, i.e., $\sqrt{N/2(N/2+1)}$~\footnote{The factor $[N/2(N/2+1)]^2$ is a phenomenological normalization constant.
+where $S_{\rm tot}^{\pm}$ are the raising and lowering operators acting within the fixed $\cramped{S_{\rm tot} = \frac{N}{2}}$ multiplet, increasing or decreasing the $S_{\rm tot}^z$ eigenvalue by one, and the denominator accounts for the length of $\vec{S}_{\rm tot}$, i.e., $\sqrt{N/2(N/2+1)}$~\footnote{The factor $[N/2(N/2+1)]^2$ is a phenomenological normalization constant.
 The true $N$ dependence could in principle be found from high-order many-body perturbation theory starting from the Heisenberg limit.
 This is computationally challenging for anisotropic Hamiltonians~\cite{Liviotti2002} and beyond the scope of this work.}.
 This minimal term embeds ObQD in the effective description, with $\g$ a phenomenological parameter setting the energy scale of the ground state selection~\footnote{For the same reason that this accidental degeneracy cannot be lifted classically by two-spin interaction terms, the correction to $\mathcal{H}_{\rm LM}$ needed to explain the ObQD splittings must be a higher-spin operator}.